OctopusDeploy/Issues/docs/CONTRIBUTING.internal.md

 ## Which repository should I create the issue in?

-If you want to track an Issue that doesn't deserve public attention, track it with an Issue in the [Private GitHub repository](https://github.com/OctopusDeploy/OctopusDeploy/issues).
-This way we won't lose track of the item, and it won't be involved in automatic release note generation.
+If you want to track an Issue that doesn't deserve public attention, you can track it with an Issue in the [Private GitHub repository](https://github.com/OctopusDeploy/OctopusDeploy/issues).

 This issues repository is for the core Octopus product.
 Open-source extensions to Octopus have their own repositories, and issues for them should be managed there.
 For example, see the [TeamCity plugin](https://github.com/OctopusDeploy/Octopus-TeamCity) and [GitHub issue tracker](https://github.com/OctopusDeploy/GitHubIssueTracker) repositories.